 McGeorge's Global Lawyering Skills II course, culminates in the "Final Four" competition, which is unique among law schools.
 While in most law schools students participate in Moot Court exercises, here students simulate a much more realistic litigation experience.
 Students work with a single case preparing and arguing motions in the trial court through the appeals process following a judgment.
 This way, students see how the case evolves, applying attorneys' analytical skills to solve real litigation problems.
 While other schools have students prepare to argue only in the U.S. Supreme Court, at McGeorge students experience the progress of a case in the same way the vast majority of attorneys experience it.

-The McGeorge Top Oral Advocate for 2016 is Aman Grewal.
-Congratulations Ms. Grewal!
+The McGeorge Top Oral Advocate for 2017 is Wiemond Wu.
+Congratulations Mr. Wu.

 These four students competed for Top Oral Advocate: